 Students are actively involved in the integration of knowledge and skills gained in their MSPHMEID program under the supervision of the Site Preceptor and the GW Faculty Advisor.
 The student’s progress in accomplishing the four basic elements of the course is tracked with the use of the Student Checklist, which assists students by outlining the specific steps needed to complete the Field/Laboratory Experience and Final Project.
 The Student Checklist is available on the Field/Laboratory Experience and Final Project Resource Page:

-https://publichealth.gwu.edu/practice-experience-ms-phmeid.
+https://publichealth.gwu.edu/practice-experience-ms-phmeid

 Methods of Evaluation